bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 > **_⚫_**Talking ill of your bosses or coworkers

 > ***⚫*Keep in mind that your interviewer is not only trying to get a glimpse of your past, but to gain an understanding of how you might react to challenges should they hire you.
-Therefore, when you’re choosing your scenario, try to pick one that may be applicable in your new work setting as well.**
+Therefore, when you're choosing your scenario, try to pick one that may be applicable in your new work setting as well.**

 ---

-### NOW; Here’s some for you guys to answer in the comments!
+### NOW; Here's some for you guys to answer in the comments!

 #### 8. Which logging services have you researched and used before?